nickmflorin/enumerated-literals/README.md

 ##### Parser

-The `parse` method will return the provided value, typed as a value of the `EnumeratedLiterals` instance, if the value is in the set of constant string literals defined on the `EnumeratedLiterals` instance.
+The `parse` method will return the provided value, typed as a value of the [`EnumeratedLiterals`][EnumeratedLiterals] instance, if the value is in the set of constant string literals defined on the [`EnumeratedLiterals`][EnumeratedLiterals] instance.
 Otherwise, it will throw an error:

 ```ts
 function processFruit(fruit: Fruit) { ... }